FEA-SLT: A Gloss-Free End-to-End Framework for Facial-Expression-Aware Sign Language Translation: Methodology

-\textbf{Temporal Layer.} The fused multimodal features are processed by a 1D Temporal Convolutional Network (TCN)~\cite{bai2018tcn} and a GeLU-activated MLP for short-term temporal modeling and mapping into the LLM's latent space:
+\paragraph{Temporal Layer.} For short-term temporal modeling, the fused sequence $\mathbf{Z}'$ is processed by a 1D Temporal Convolutional Network (TCN)~\cite{bai2018tcn}, followed by a GELU-activated MLP that projects the features into the embedding space of the target language model:

-where $L$ represents the sequence length after temporal modeling.
-This design takes emotion as explicit context, which is consistent with the role of NMS as grammatical markers.
-For the specific details of TCN, please refer to Appendix \ref{sec:temporal_modeling}.
+where $L$ denotes the downsampled sequence length and $d_{\text{llm}}$ corresponds to the hidden dimension of the language model.
+Implementation details of the TCN architecture are provided in Appendix \ref{sec:temporal_modeling}.

+By explicitly conditioning manual representations on facial dynamics and vice versa, FEAF preserves grammatical and facial-sensitive cues prior to autoregressive generation.